dawehner/dawehner.github.com/_posts/2015-11-19-notify-long-commands.markdown

 After each command a new line is printed and the shell prints out the prompt.
 On that time, we could provide a notification.

-Let’s create a new file and call it rprompt.fish
+Let’s create a new file and call it functions/rprompt.fish
 {% highlight bash %}
 function fish_right_prompt
     if test $CMD_DURATION